sarthakdalal28/sarthakdalal28.github.io/_pages/experience.md

 *Machine Learning Intern* (June 2023 - Current)

-- Working on automating investor outreach on LinkedIn.
-Developing a bot to automate connections with investors on LinkedIn and initiate communication through inmail.
-- Utilizing Selenium WebDriver and Python to facilitate seamless interactions and coordinate meeting schedules.
-- Creating a chatbot solution for B2B data gathering and personalized conversations with website visitors.
-- Employing Flask, JavaScript, and NLP techniques to enhance the chatbot's functionality.
+- Developing a chatbot solution to integrate into client websites.
+Implementing IP address tracking to identify visiting company representatives and utilizing web scraping techniques to extract and store relevant data from client websites in the Pinecone vector database.
+- Incorporating personalized conversation capabilities based on visitor's company information, enhancing the user experience, and increasing engagement.

 ## Indian Institute of Technology - Delhi